autoplot/documentation/javadoc/org/das2/qds/DDataSet.md

+# org.das2.qds.DDataSet

-# org.das2.qds.DDataSetrank 0,1,2,3 or 4 dataset backed by double array (8 byte real numbers).
+rank 0,1,2,3 or 4 dataset backed by double array (8 byte real numbers).

 ***
 <a name="version"></a>
 # version